 Currently, sentiment analysis is defined as the interpretation of text in social posts, to understand the feeling or attitude of the people who wrote them.

 Sentiment analysis, (also known as opinion mining or sentiment tracking), is a feature of many social platforms on the market today.
 The feature usually consists of a simple thumbs up/thumbs down, or smile/frown to indicate positive or negative sentiment.
 It’s been around for many years now, and the technology behind it hasn’t really changed much!

 What’s good about it?

 These days, the whole world is wearing their hearts on their news feeds.
-It’s no secret that the past decade has shown a global increase in public displays of opinion, and this shift has created a new way for businesses to learn about their current customers, acquire new ones, mitigate PR disasters and stay reputable.
-It’s a way for companies to turn our oversharing and humble-bragging into market intelligence, improving their reputation and their bottom line.
+It's no secret that the past decade has shown a global increase in public displays of opinion, and this shift has created a new way for brands to learn about their current customers, acquire new ones, mitigate PR disasters and stay reputable.
+It’s a way for companies to turn our oversharing and humble-bragging into business intelligence, improving their reputation and their bottom line.

 Where Does Sentiment Analysis Fall Short?

 Anybody who’s ever broken up with someone via text message understands the struggle.
 Text is often misunderstood, diluted, and misleading, especially when you’re working with 280 characters or less.

 At best, text analysis as it stands today, offers a neat way to see the most rudimentary interpretation of the emotion contained within a post.